 Syphilis is highly infectious during the first two years of infection.
 Pregnant women can transmit syphilis to their babies, which can result in perinatal death, premature delivery, and congenital abnormalities.
-In SA, two children have been born with congenital syphilis.
+In SA, three children have been born with congenital syphilis.
 Syphilis also increases the risk of HIV transmission.

 Medical practitioners in the outbreak areas and surrounding regions are advised to:

 Locating, testing, and treating partners of infectious cases is also important in controlling syphilis.